Jeric-Tan/tp/docs/DeveloperGuide.md

 - The appointment to edit is retrieved using the appointment index.
 - `createEditedAppointment` is called, which:
   - Retrieves the updated datetime from the descriptor, or keeps the original if not specified.
-  - Calls `getUpdatedSeller` which uses `getPersonFromIndex` to retrieve the new seller from the person list if a seller index is present in the descriptor, otherwise keeps the original seller.
+  - Retrieves the filtered person list from the model.
+  - If a seller index is present in the descriptor, retrieves the new seller from the person list, otherwise keeps the original seller.
-  - Calls `getUpdatedBuyer` which similarly retrieves the new buyer if specified, removes the buyer if the sentinel value is detected, or keeps the original buyer.
+  - If a buyer index is present in the descriptor, retrieves the new buyer from the person list.
+If the buyer is to be removed (sentinel value detected), sets buyer to null, otherwise keeps the original buyer.
   - Creates a new `Appointment` object with the merged values.
 - The model is checked for duplicate appointments using `hasAppointment`.
 - Finally, `Model::setAppointment` replaces the old appointment with the edited one, and `updateFilteredAppointmentList` refreshes the displayed list.